Fisheries Management System review

 - Future challenges.

-Ensuring sustainability is a main principle of MPI's fisheries management system.
+Ensuring sustainability is a main principle of Fisheries New Zealand's fisheries management system.
 Our fisheries management system is considered world-leading, and research shows that our fisheries are sustainable.

 Ensuring sustainability involves making sure that fish populations remain large enough that they can breed enough fish for the future.
 As well as managing fishing, this also involves not destroying the marine habitats responsible for spawning, migration, and feeding.